 - Guidance from Health Protection Scotland can be found here (Scotland)

 - Public Health Wales has its guidance on seeing other people here (Wales)

 - Public health guidance for social visits in the Republic of Ireland can be found here (ROI)

-If you can meet in person, it is important to stay safe and follow the guidelines for your area.
-Even with social distancing in place, some people may feel anxious about meeting in person.
-It can be helpful to talk about what you are both comfortable with beforehand.
-Having a clear plan ahead of time can help people to feel more at ease and in control.
+If you can meet in person, it can be helpful to talk about what you are both comfortable with beforehand.
+Having a clear plan can help people to feel more in control and at ease.